casys-kaist/LineFS/docs/README.md

 }
 ```

-then run `mkfs_run_kernfs.sh` in `host03-nic` --> `host02-nic` --> `host01-nic` order.
+run `scripts/run_kernfs.sh` in `host03-nic` --> `host02-nic` --> `host01-nic` order.
 You have to wait that the previous SmartNIC finishes establishing its connections.

 #### 8.4.1.
 Make NICFSes sleep for different durations

 It is convenient to make the script wait for a while before running NICFS.
-Write local scripts to sleep before executing NICFS. `../local_scripts/sleep.sh` (outside of the project directory) will be executed before running NICFS (`run_kernfs.sh`) and `../local_scripts/sleep_mkfs.sh` will be executed before formatting device (`make mkfs`).
-Make sure that a soft link to the `../local_scripts` directory exists at the project root directory.
+Two files in the `../local_scripts` directory (outside of the project directory) make scripts sleep for a while.
+Set proper sleep time into those files and make sure that a soft link to the `../local_scripts` directory exists at the project root directory.

+1. `../local_scripts/sleep.sh`
+  `scripts/run_kernfs.sh` and `scripts/mkfs_run_kernfs.sh` run this script before running NICFS.

+2. `../local_scripts/sleep_mkfs.sh`
+   `scripts/mkfs_run_kernfs.sh` runs this script before running NICFS.

+Intended usage:

+- Execute the same scripts on all the host machines and NICs at the same time.
+- Use `run_kernfs.sh` if you dont' format host devices.
+Use `mkfs_run_kernfs.sh` if you format host device.

+Instead of `run_kernfs.sh`, you can run NICFS with `mkfs_run_kernfs.sh`.
+Although it doesn't format device - there is no device on SmartNIC -, it additionally sleeps for a duration designated by `../local_scripts/sleep_mkfs.sh`.

+> ***It is required to set `../local_scripts/sleep_mkfs.sh` up correctly because it is used by the other benchmark scripts.***

+Here is what you need to do.
 Create `sleep.sh` and `sleep_mkfs.sh` files:

 ```shell